Who is covered under the Special Operations Warrior Foundation program?

 How do we report our progress?

-The SOWF proudly reports the progress of graduates and how we have assisted wounded special operations personnel and their families on our website, via social media, and in our newsletters and annual report.
-Our Warrior Link newsletter is mailed to all donors, unless they have requested not receive any written literature.
+SOWF proudly reports the progress of graduates and how we have assisted wounded special operations service members and their families via our website, social media, as well as, our newsletters and annual report.

-How does the Special Operations Warrior Foundation raise its money?
+How does Special Operations Warrior Foundation raise its money?

-The Special Operations Warrior Foundation does NOT receive any funding from the federal or state government.
+Special Operations Warrior Foundation receives no funding from the federal or state government.

-As a nonprofit 501 (c) 3 charitable organization, the Foundation is run on financial gifts from the general public, including private citizens, corporations, and participation in the Combined Federal Campaign (CFC) and State campaigns in Florida, North Carolina, Washington, Texas, California, Maryland, and Virginia.
+As a nonprofit 501 (c) 3 charitable organization, the Warrior Foundation is generously supported with financial gifts from private citizens, corporations, family foundations, events, and participation in the Combined Federal Campaign (CFC) State employee campaigns, and gifts from personal estates, trusts, and wills.

-In 2013, Charity Navigator, the nation's leading charity watchdog group, awarded the Special Operations Warrior Foundation its eighth consecutive 4-star rating, for its ability to efficiently manage and grow its finances.
-Only 1% of the nonprofits monitored by Charity Navigator have earned this distinction.
+In 2016, Charity Navigator, the nation’s leading charity watchdog group, awarded the Special Operations Warrior Foundation its 11th consecutive 4-star rating, for its ability to efficiently manage and grow its finances.
+Less than 1% of the nonprofits monitored by Charity Navigator have earned this distinction.

 How can someone donate money, sponsor an event, or offer their services?